-This can be found on the WJEC secure website under Resources>Non-Examination Assessment Tasks, then filter the boxes as below to fine the most recent stimulus material:
+This can be found on the Portal under Resources>Subject-Specific Support Materials inc. CPD & Exemplar.
+Then filter the boxes for Non-Examination Assessment Tasks, as shown below, to find the most recent stimulus material:

 The stimulus material will be released in June each year.